Tracardi/tracardi-api/manual/en/docs/flow/actions/question_popup_action.md

 # Show question popup plugin

 This plugin shows a question to user, with two possible answers.
+The answer click by user will be sent back to tracardi as a new event type.
+User can define the type in __Event type__ field in the configuration form.

 ## Input
 This plugin takes any payload as input.